kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 ## Toolchain and workflow

 spcasm is written in Rust (2021 edition).
 Due to the use of many (really cool!) unstable features, it can only be compiled with a Rust nightly compiler.
-The latest tested compiler version is nightly 1.65 on both Linux (gnu) and Windows (msvc).
+The minimum supported Rust version (MSRV) is nightly 1.68 on both Linux (gnu) and Windows (msvc).

 Because of `rust-toolchain.toml`, the nightly toolchain should automatically be selected if you run any rustup-based command (like `cargo` or `rustc`).

 The standard binary is the assembler `spcasm` itself.
-There is an additional binary target `brri`, an interactive BRR functionality explorer.
-Both require the `clap` feature.
+There is an additional binary target `brr`, a BRR encoder and decoder with additional interactive functionality.
+Both require the `binaries` feature.

 Tests work through the normal rustc test harness, so they can be run with `cargo test` and `cargo bench`.

 The crate has the following features:

 - `expensive_tests`: Enable long-running tests.
 This is enabled by default, but disabled on CI as it wastes time there.
-- `binaries`: Enable the two binaries `spcasm` and `brri` and their specific dependencies.
+- `binaries`: Enable the two binaries `spcasm` and `brr` and their specific dependencies.
 If you want to run non-CLI tests or use spcasm as a library, this is not necessary, therefore although it is a default feature, it can be disabled.

 If you want to create a release build, please compile with the `spcasm-release` profile; the standard `release` profile needs to be reserved for `wasm-pack` as it is too inflexible at the moment.